Boa-Snake-Robot/Boa-Manual/02_guided_tour/mechanics.md

 # Non-structural parts
 The non-structural parts are all mechanical parts of the Boa snake robot which carry little or no load.
 They are usually for cosmetic purposes, or to contain sensors or electronics.
 All of these parts are 3D-printed in PETG plastic (The same used in coke bottles!) on a Prusa MK3S printer.
 PETG was chosen for its durability and because it's really easy to print.
 The competitors were ASA/ABS plastic or PLA.
-ASA/ABS is somewhat stronger but is _horrible_ to print with (It warps, bends and generally misbehaves).
+ASA/ABS is somewhat stronger but is _horrible_ to print with (It warps, bends and generally misbehaves, and ABS makes some nasty stinky fumes when printing).
 PLA is a decent alternative, but PLA is biodegradable and deteriorates over time.
-PETG is generally stronger than PLA Also, PLA is more brittle than PETG making it more likely to crack when screws are inserted.
+PETG is generally stronger than PLA.
+Also, PLA is more brittle than PETG making it more likely to crack when screws are inserted.
 All parts were made using Prusament brand filament.
 This is important as low-quality filament might make the parts weaker and the printing less precise

 All the parts are colored a bright neon orange color.
 The bright color makes it easier to take decent pictures of the robot, compares to black or gray, and it also looks great with the black of the chassis :) The non-structural parts are: